amZotti/git-info/README.md

 	4. Make it so the left-hand inbox bounce uses a debounced automatic lookup instead of having to manually press enter
 		- searches for results 300ms or so after a user stops
 	5. Convert manual test cases specified in README into actual automatic test cases
-	6. Single Warning in console relating to the way I am using the href attribute in Results.js line 75
+	6. Single Warning in console relating to the use of the href attribute in Results.js line 75

-#UI/UX Considerations
+# UI/UX Considerations

 Initially I began testing different color schemas and thinking of optimal page layouts.
 For the sake of brevity, I decided to just mimic the look and feel of Github as best as possible given limited time.
 Overall, I think the UI/UX looks quite polished given the time spent on it.
 The only thing I would change is to make it so the left-hand text box is debounced instead of requiring an enter keystroke.
 Also, I feel like the left hand side is a bit empty - I considered doing an additional API call to retrieve metadata regarding the logged in user and putting some of that metadata in the blank area (Think like a profile card), but decided against it due to the time constraints.